 30. Share Your Trip on Social Media

 Road trips are best shared, with both your travel companions and your friends and family back home.
-With plenty of time in the car, passengers have also have plenty of time to share their photos and videos on Instagram, Twitter, TikTok, and Facebook.
+With plenty of time in the car and so many road trip things to experience, passengers have also have plenty of time to share their photos and videos on Instagram, Twitter, TikTok, and Facebook.
 Be sure to pick a personalized road trip hashtag, use the perfect road trip emoji, and tag me at @SillyAmerica and #SillyAmerica.